 Pictured above, from left: Diego Rodrigues Mendes Alves ’14, Robert K. O’Brien ’58, and Derek Canton ’15 at the Worcester State Foundation Board meeting.

 Worcester State Trustees Approve Faculty Promotions

 After rigorous evaluation, eight members of the Worcester State University faculty were granted tenure recently by the Worcester State University Board of Trustees.
-Additionally, seven faculty members were promoted to full professor, nine were elevated to associate professor, and two were named associate librarians.
-Each tenure-track faculty member is evaluated every year.
-The process . . .
+Additionally, seven faculty . . .